Arthritis is one of the most common ailments to affect horses, especially in later life.

 Look out for the signs

-Although the causes of the progressive forms of arthritis are not known, there are several signs you can look out for.
+Although the causes of the progressive forms of arthritis in horses are not known, there are several signs you can look out for.
 Early detection and treatment are crucial to decrease damaging inflammation.
-Signs of arthritis include:
+Signs of arthritis in horses include:

 - Subtle changes in the way your horse schools, such as hollowing of the back, shortening of the stride, or raising of the head.